Farmers will not get justice till BJP is in power: Akhilesh Yadav | Politics

 Eight people, including four farmers, were killed in Lakhimpur Kheri district after being allegedly hit by a vehicle that was carrying workers of the Bharatiya Janata Party (BJP) on October 3.

-''Due to price rise, the 'Ujjwala Yojana' has become 'bujwalla' (damp squib) yojana'.
+''Due to the price rise, the 'Ujjwala Yojana' has become 'bujwalla' (damp squib) yojana.
 And our 'Baba chief minister' sometimes is afraid of red colour.
-Our CM in order to reduce the price rise can change the colour of the cylinder or its name,'' he said.
+Our chief minister in order to reduce the price rise can change the colour of the cylinder or its name,'' he said.

-Yadav said the recent slashing in prices of petrol and diesel was owing to the BJP's loss in by-polls, and said they will come down further still if they lose the UP polls.
+Yadav said the recent slashing in prices of petrol and diesel was owing to the BJP's loss in by-polls, and said they will come down further still if they lose the Uttar Pradesh polls.

 He stressed the coming election in the state was crucial for democracy, and invoked B R Ambedkar to say the country needs to be run according to the constitution as drafted by the founding fathers.